METS-Programme/ugandaemr-usermanual/reporting_reporting_module.md

 2. Click the UgandaEMR reports link as in the image below
 ![UgandaEMR link](/assets/homepage_ugandaemr_reports_link.png)
 3. On the Reports dashboard click the link to 106A Section 1A
+4. Enter the start date and end date for the quarter you wish to generate the report